 Granville Island Public Market & Farmer’s Market

-Granville Island Market opened in 1979 with just over 20 full time vendors, today in 2016 there are over 50.
+I love a farmer’s market and am obsessed with visiting as many as I can.
+Granville Island Market in British Columbia opened in 1979 with just over 20 full time vendors, today in 2016 there are over 50.
 The Public Market operates all year round and the Farmer’s Market is open during the summer months every Thursday (10 to 3) from June to September.
 The Farmer’s Market vendors only take cash but there are ATM’s and banks nearby.
 From fresh fruit and local veggies to flowers, microbreweries fresh homebrewed ciders and much more the Farmer’s Market is a feast for the eyes and senses.

 Over the years, Granville Island has become a much respected model for brownfield development.
 Originally the Island was two sandbars in an area of Vancouver known as False Creek.
 The areas was used by the local First Nations people as a place to meet and collect shellfish.
 In 1916, the federally-administered Vancouver Harbour Commission (VHC) built a seawall around the sand bars and a seawall was built around the sandbars which created over 40 acres of industrial land.